Skip to main content

 Whether through negotiation, mediation, or trial verdict, cases eventually resolve.
 You receive settlement funds minus attorney fees, advanced costs, and any medical liens.
 We handle lien resolution so you don't get surprise bills later.
 For settlements, you sign a release ending the claim forever.
 For verdicts, the other side might appeal, delaying final payment.
 We explain everything before you commit.
 Once you're paid and liens are satisfied, the case is over.

-Fee structure: 33.3% if settled pre-suit, 40% if litigation required.
+Fee structure: 1/3 (33.33%) of your recovery, regardless of whether litigation is required (appeals notwithstanding).
 Costs (filing fees, medical records, expert fees) deducted from settlement.
 You net the remainder.

-Contingency Fee Structure (You Pay Nothing Unless We Win)
+Contingency Fee Structure - No Fee Unless We Win

 Attorney Fees: